MultiverseLearningProducts/swe/src/bootcamp/wk1/day5.md

 You have been asked to create a scooter hire system.
 Electric scooters need to be charged at scooter charging stations.
 Users can only hire and unplug a scooter if the battery is fully charged.
 Users always use up the battery charge, so when a scooter is returned to a charging station, you can expect the battery to be empty.
 It takes about 2000 milliseconds to charge a scooter (you have to wait, it's async).

 Use test driven development and create the classes and interactions that you feel capture this functionality.

+Create a coverage report and share it with your coach via slack

 [attendance log](https://platform.whitehat.org.uk/apprentice/attendance-log/157)